kekePower/MyLog/README.md

 1.
 You can copy the **mylog** shell script to, i.e. ~/bin/mylog, and make it executable **chmod 750 ~/bin/mylog**.

 Then just run the script.
-It will as if you want to run setup.
+It will ask if you want to run setup.

 Hit Return and the script creates the log-file and creates the symlinks neccessary.

 2.